fivetran/dbt_iterable_source/README.md

 ```

 ### Changing the Build Schema

-By default this package will build the Iterable staging models within a schema titled (<target_schema> + `_stg_iterable`) in your target database.
+By default, this package will build the Iterable staging models within a schema titled (<target_schema> + `_stg_iterable`) in your target database.
 If this is not where your would like you Iterable staging data to be written to, add the following configuration to your `dbt_project.yml` file:

 ```yml
 # dbt_project.yml